dmellstrom/angularjs-gulp-starter/README.md

 Karma will launch configured web browsers (Chrome by default), watch the source, and re-run Jasmine specs on any change.

+## End-to-End Testing

+The end-to-end testing setup uses Protractor, which relies on Selenium, and thus requires JDK to be installed.
+As another one-time prerequisite, install the latest WebDriver.

+    npm run update-webdriver

+With the default serve task running in the background, start Protractor to execute the test scenarios from the `e2e` directory against the served application.

+    npm run protractor

+It's also possible to run e2e tests against a distribution build.
+See 'Previewing the Build' below.

 ## Preparing for Distribution

     npm run build